Derek-Jones/ESEUR-code-data/README.md

 The .R files are a superset of what appear in the book.
 If some data was analyzed and I thought it useful, but could not find a place for it in the book, it was put in a misc/ directory (some files may not have been moved).

-The data was very recently compressed to get under Github size limits and reduce download time.
+The data has been compressed to get under Github size limits and reduce download time.
 You might find some filename strings are missing a .xz.